kronda/kronda/wordpress/wp-content/plugins/pressgram/README.txt

 * Hashtag Translation: translate hashtags to post tags
 * Post Content Removal: options to remove hashtags, non-hashtag text, and/or the image

-= How does the widget work? =
-The widget allows you to display from 1 to 16 images in a grid of one to four columns.
+= How do post relations and the widget work? = Pressgram post relation is created for all posts made from Pressgram.
+Post relation can be broken or created for posts by use of the checkbox found in the Publish metabox of posts.
+The widget allows you to display from 1 to 16 images in a grid of one to four columns for recent posts that are related to Pressgram.
 Images link to the associated Pressgram post on your blog.

 = What are powertags? =
 Powertags allow you in-app control of how the plugin will process a single Pressgram post.
 Use the following tags in-app and you control how your content is published and displayed: